 As mentioned earlier, when we sweat, we lose not only water but also vital electrolytes like sodium, potassium, and magnesium.
 These electrolytes are essential for muscle function, and their depletion can lead to fatigue and cramping.

 Therefore, it's crucial to replace these electrolytes during gameplay by consuming sports drinks or snacks that contain them.
-You can also make your own electrolyte drink with water, honey, and a pinch of salt.
+You can also make your own: 1 litre of water, ½ teaspoon of salt, 2–3 tablespoons of honey or maple syrup, and a splash of citrus juice for flavour.

 However, be cautious not to overconsume sports drinks as they generally contain high levels of sugar that can cause gastrointestinal distress or a sugar crash later on.